-Australian Radio Station History of Airing Dangerous Pranks
+Australian Radio Station -- History of Dangerous Pranks

 There's some serious hypocrisy at the Australian radio station that pulled the plug on the Kate Middleton pranksters -- because the station has a history of setting up dangerous stunts ... some purposely designed to cause panic and mayhem.